vegaprotocol/documentation/docs/tutorials/proposals/update-market-proposal.md

 | `enactmentTimestamp ` | Timestamp (Unix time in seconds) when proposal gets enacted (if passed).
 The chosen time must be between <NetworkParameter frontMatter={frontMatter} param="governance.proposal.updateMarket.minEnact" hideName={true} /> and <NetworkParameter frontMatter={frontMatter} param="governance.proposal.updateMarket.maxEnact" hideName={true} /> after `closingTimestamp`. (int64 as string)         |

 ## Templates and submitting

-In the tabs below you'll see an annotated example, which describes what each field is for, a JSON example that can be used to [submit on the governance dApp ↗](https://governance.fairground.wtf/proposals/propose/update-market), and command line examples for different operating systems. **You'll need to replace the example data with the relevant details before submitting.**
+In the tabs below you'll see an annotated example, which describes what each field is for, a JSON example, and command line examples for different operating systems.

+The governance dApp has a [tool to help you put together a proposal ↗](https://governance.fairground.wtf/proposals/propose/update-market).
+When you have your proposal ready you can [submit the JSON on the governance dApp ↗](https://governance.fairground.wtf/proposals/propose/raw).

+**Replace the example data with the relevant details before submitting.**

 <Tabs groupId="updateMarket">
   <TabItem value="annotated" label="Annotated example">